beginning of content

 Key facts

-• People with tinnitus hear ringing and other sounds in their ears.
+• Tinnitus is when you hear ringing and other sounds in your ears.

-• Some people with tinnitus also have symptoms of hearing loss or vertigo.
+• You may also have symptoms of hearing loss or vertigo.

-• Tinnitus is more common in older adults.
+• Tinnitus is more common in older people.

-• Treatment depends on the cause of your tinnitus and how much it is bothering you.
+• Treatment depends on the cause of your tinnitus and how much it's bothering you.

 What is tinnitus?

-If you have ringing or other strange noises in your ears, you might have tinnitus.
-People with tinnitus hear sounds that aren’t actually being made around them.
+Tinnitus is when you have ringing or other noises in your ears.
+People with tinnitus hear sounds that aren't being made.

 There are 2 main types of tinnitus: